kanidm/kanidm/book/src/evaluation_quickstart.md

 ## Setup the client tool configuration

-After installing the client tools, you will need to create a simple config file to continue.
+After installing the `kanidm` tool, you will need to create a configuration file to continue.

 ```toml
 # ~/.config/kanidm